 Counsel Assistance and Representation

 Private Child Law Proceedings

 We understand that family work can be emotionally draining especially where the parents could be making one of the most difficult decisions of their lives.
 With this in mind, we always work with our client with the highest standard of care.

-We can help you, a litigant in person in the following areas:
+We can help you, as a litigant in person if you and looking for assistance in the following areas:

 Drafting legal separation Agreement (pre and post-nuptial),

 Unmarried partners (Cohabitation),